DJDanl/cpp-docs.pt-br/docs/standard-library/bitset-class.md

 ### <a name="parameters"></a>Parâmetros

+*POS*<br/>
-*POS* a posição do bit no bitset a ser definido recebe um valor.
+ A posição do bit no bitset a ser definida como um valor atribuído.

+*Val*<br/>
-*Val* o valor a ser atribuído ao bit na posição especificada.
+ O valor a ser atribuído ao bit na posição especificada.

 ### <a name="return-value"></a>Valor de retorno